kristynrb/online_teaching_resources/README.md

 ## Mute Yourself
 - When you aren't giving instruction, mute yourself!
 Student don't need to hear your typing or breathing while they're working on their own.

+## Text Editor
+- It's easiest for students to see your code when your editor theme highlights keywords.